 To compare the 77D with many more Canon EOS camera models, use the site's camera body comparison tool.

 The menu and info buttons are once again located in the Canon standard location for the Rebel T*i model line and above – the top left.
 This position means that these two buttons are easy to find with the left thumb and hitting an incorrect button when looking for these is ... unusual.

 I mentioned that the recessed area provided to grasp the LCD has moved.
-The new position will permit an index finger and thumb to grasp the LCD vs. pulling it out with just the thumb and then repositioning the grasp to make adjustments.
-This should be a nice change.
+The new position permit an index finger and thumb to grasp the LCD vs. digging it out with just the thumb and then repositioning the grasp to make adjustments.
+This is a nice change.